mysociety/fixmystreet/training/admins.md

 ## Administering reports

 You can access all the report data from the admin.
-For example, as an administator, you can:
+For example, as an administrator, you can:

 * search for reports on keyword or id
 * find all reports submitted by a particular user